raymondEhlers/OVERWATCH/overwatch/base/README.md

 monitoring is provided by `sentry`, which hooks into exceptions, logging, and other parts of the app to automatically provide alerts and information when issues occur.

-For successful monitoring, the environment must export the `DSN` as `export SENTRY_DSN_DATA_HANDLING=<value>`.
+For successful monitoring, the environment must export the `DSN` as `export SENTRY_DSN_DATA_TRANSFER=<value>`.
 The value will be some sort of unique URL.
-Note that this endpoint is just for Overwatch data handling (called `overwatch-datahandling` on `sentry`).
+Note that this endpoint is just for Overwatch data transfer (called `overwatch-datatransfer` on `sentry`).
 If it is not available, it will look for the general environment variable `SENTRY_DSN`.

 ## Data transfer

 Data must be moved from the ZMQ and DQM receivers to other Overwatch sites, as well as exported to EOS.
-All of these transfers are handled by the data handling module.
+All of these transfers are handled by the data transfer module.
 It will transfer the data in a robust manner, retry on failures, and then notifying the admin if the issues continue.
-For further information on configuration, see the `dataHandling` module.
+For further information on configuration, see the `dataTransfer` module.